szmarkiewicz/UTKFace_Age_Regression/README.md

-# Face recognition web app
+# Face recognition web app with age and gender prediction

-In the project UTKFace datasets are used for model training. (https://susanqq.github.io/UTKFace/)
 The main goal of the project is to estimate age of a person based on image.
 During the course of development we have implemented gender detection model, although its evaluation was abandoned due to insatisfactory results.
+In the project UTKFace datasets are used for model training. (https://susanqq.github.io/UTKFace/)

 Different approaches:
 1. Convolutional Neural Networks